484

 3

-Władysław Marceli Anczyc – polski współwłaściciel drukarni, filolog, muzykolog, pianista, geolog oraz taternik, działacz sportowy i kapitan Wojska Polskiego.
+Władysław Marceli Anczyc – polski współwłaściciel drukarni, filolog, muzykolog, pianista, geolog oraz taternik, działacz sportowy i kapitan Wojska Polskiego, ofiara zbrodni katyńskiej.

 3

-Jean Frédéric Joliot-Curie was a French physicist and husband of Irène Joliot-Curie, with whom he was jointly awarded the Nobel Prize in Chemistry in 1935 for their discovery of induced...
+Jean Frédéric Joliot-Curie was a French chemist and physicist who received the 1935 Nobel Prize in Chemistry with his wife, Irène Joliot-Curie, for their discovery of induced radioactivity.
+They were...

 3